twota/terms-of-service-and-privacy-policy/README.md

 We use your information for the following purposes:

-▪To create, manage, and maintain your account.
+▪To create, manage, and maintain your account

-▪To provide matchmaking and connection features.
+▪To provide matchmaking and connection features

-▪To communicate important updates.
+▪To communicate important updates

-▪To monitor and analyze usage patterns and detect fraud or misuse.
+▪To monitor and analyze usage patterns and detect fraud or misuse

-▪To comply with applicable legal and regulatory obligations.
+▪To comply with applicable legal and regulatory obligations

-▪To conduct research and development for new features and services.
+▪To conduct research and development for new features and services

 We may also use automated decision-making or profiling tools to support user safety, content moderation, and personalized recommendations.
 These systems are periodically reviewed to ensure they operate fairly, accurately, and without bias.